Grey subsets of Polish spaces: Introduction

 \section{Introduction}

-This paper is a follow-up to \cite{BenYaacov-Berenstein-Melleray:TopometricGroups}, in which we introduced the notion of a \emph{Polish topometric group}, and defined a notion of \emph{ample generics} in that context.
-We first recall some basic terminology: a \emph{Polish metric structure} $\mathcal M$ is a complete, separable metric space $(M,d)$, along with a family $(R_i)_{i \in I}$ such that each $R_i$ is a uniformly continuous map from some $M^{n_i}$ to $\bR$.
+Work on this paper initially started as a follow-up to \cite{BenYaacov-Berenstein-Melleray:TopometricGroups}, in which we introduced the notion of a \emph{Polish topometric group}, and defined a notion of \emph{ample generics} in that context.

+Recall that a \emph{Polish metric structure} $\mathcal M$ is a complete, separable metric space $(M,d)$, along with a family $(R_i)_{i \in I}$ such that each $R_i$ is a uniformly continuous map from some $M^{n_i}$ to $\bR$.
+(One may also allow symbols $f_j$ for uniformly continuous functions from $M^{m_j}$ to $M$.
+However, any such function is equally well coded by $(\bar x,y) \mapsto d\bigl( f_j(\bar x),y \bigr) \in \bR$, so no generality is gained.
+In particular, a constant, or zero-ary function, $c \in M$, is coded by $d(\cdot,c)$.)
 The automorphism group $\Aut(\cM)$ is made up of all the isometries of $(M,d)$ which preserve all the relations $R_i$.
 When endowed with the pointwise convergence topology $\tau$, $\Aut(\mathcal M)$ is a Polish group.
-It is also natural to consider the metric of uniform convergence $\partial$ defined by
+One can also consider the metric of uniform convergence $\partial$ defined by

-This metric $\partial$ is complete, bi-invariant, and in general not separable.
-It is also $\tau$-lower semi-continuous, i.e the sets $\{(g,h) \colon \partial(g,h) \le r\}$ are closed for all $r$.
-The automorphism groups of Polish metric structures, when endowed with the topology $\tau$ and the metric $\partial$, provide the paradigm for Polish topometric groups, and are ubiquitous in analysis.
-Of particular interest to us are the unitary group $\mathcal U(\ell_2)$ of a complex separable infinite-dimensional Hilbert space, and the isometry group of the Urysohn space $\mathbb U$.
-These are highly homogeneous structures, and this leads to them having ``large'' diagonal conjugacy classes.
-The exact notion of largeness we use involves an interplay of the topology and metric, since in both cases above it is known that each conjugacy class is topologically meagre.

-Recall from \cite{BenYaacov-Berenstein-Melleray:TopometricGroups} that a Polish topometric group $(G,\tau,\partial)$ has \emph{(topometric) ample generics} if for any $n \in \mathbb N$ there exists an uple $(g_1,\ldots,g_n) \in G^n$ such that the $\partial$-closure of $\{(kg_1k^{-1},\ldots,kg_nk^{-1}) \colon k \in G\}$ is co-meagre in $G^n$.
-This definition extends the usual notion of ample generics (obtained when $\partial$ above is the discrete metric).
-As mentioned above, natural examples of groups with topometric ample generics do not have ample generics as Polish groups, and it is in fact an open question whether there exist Polish groups with ample generics which are not isomorphic to a closed subgroups of $\mathfrak S_{\infty}$, the group of permutations of the integers, whence the need for this relaxed version of ample generics.

-Many automorphism group of highly homogeneous Polish metric structures with meagre conjugacy classes turn out to have ample generics when considered as Polish topometric group when endowed with the topology of pointwise convergence and the metric of uniform convergence.
-For instance, $\mathcal U(\ell_2)$, $\Iso(\mathbb U)$ and the automorphism group $Aut([0,1],\lambda)$ of the unit interval endowed with the Lebesgue measure all have ample metric generics when endowed with their natural topometric structure.

-We are especially interested in the link of ample generics with the \emph{automatic continuity property}; the following theorem (\cite[Theorem~4.6]{BenYaacov-Berenstein-Melleray:TopometricGroups}) extends to the topometric context an automatic continuity theorem proved by Kechris and Rosendal in \cite{Kechris-Rosendal:Turbulence}.